zahiruliman/segakAI/instructions/instruction.md

 - **Flow:**
   - On final form submission, the frontend sends user data to an API endpoint.
   - The backend processes the data and calls the OpenAI API to generate recommendations.
-  - The API returns a structured plan (workout details and diet plan) which is then saved in the user’s account.
+  - The API returns a structured plan (workout details and diet plan) which is then saved in the user's account.

 - **Developer Notes:**
   - Create an API route (e.g., `/api/generate.ts`) that handles requests.